Constitutive Knockout Rat Models (Conventional)

 A constitutive Knockout rat, also referred to as conventional or whole-body Knockout (KO), defines a rat model in which the target gene is permanently inactivated in the whole animal, in every cell of the organism.

-This gene inactivation is achieved at all stages of development, from the one-cell embryo stage through adulthood.
+This gene inactivation is effective at all stages of development, from the one-cell embryo stage through adulthood.

 Typical applications for constitutive Knockout rat models